World News

 While long-term supply contracts generally shield major supermarket chains and large-scale operators, smaller businesses without such protections may face severe cost pressures and operational disruptions, he warns.

-Even those lucky enough to secure supply may face crippling costs, with prices already tripling from they were just a few years ago, and with more price rises likely on the way.
+Even those lucky enough to secure supply may face crippling costs, with prices already tripling from what they were just a few years ago, and with more price rises likely on the way.

 Picker explains that when the Australian Government introduced legislation to phase down high GWP refrigerants in 2017, it assumed that the industry would gradually transition to newer, lower-impact alternatives.